BenderFendor/CS308FinalProject/plan.md

 ## Development Stages
 ### Stage 1: Core Mechanics
 - Single test room implementation
+    - It has one chest
+    - Three test enemies
 - Player Logic
     - Player has a HP bar that shows above his head
     - Player isn't damage from colliding with the enemies